Sexual and Other Unlawful Harassment

-Sexual harassment defined to include unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Sexual harassment is defined to include unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Such conduct is discrimination prohibited by college policy as well as by state and federal law when the behavior is directed to an individual because of his or her gender and (1) when submission to such conduct is made either explicitly or implicitly a term or condition of instruction, employment, or otherwise full participation in college life; (2) submission to or rejection of such conduct is considered in evaluating a person's academic work or job performance; or (3) such conduct has the purpose or effect of interfering with a person's academic or job performance or creating a sexually intimidating, hostile, or offensive working or educational environment.
 This definition will be interpreted and applied by the College consistent with reasonable standards or mature behavior, academic freedom, and freedom of expression.

 Whenever the College acquires knowledge that sexual harassment is occurring or has occurred on campus, prompt remedial action will be taken.

 All members of the college community are expected to honor this prohibition, but supervisors and managers are particularly responsible for enforcing this policy.
 As part of this responsibility, supervisors will bring to the attention of their subordinate supervisors and employees the policy as stated herein.

 If you believe you have not been treated in accordance with our policy, please view the Board of Education Discrimination Complaint Procedures or contact: